 - v.
-Local child care resource and referral agencies: The Director of SC CCR&R was invited to participate on the SC Alternative Methodology Technical workgroup (described in 4.2.1.c. i above) and actively participated.
-The SC CCR&R hosted two forums to support provider awareness and engagement in which Prenatal to Five Fiscal Strategies (P5FS) participated.
-P5FS participated in the SC CCR&R Partner Forum to hold an information session for state partners that support child care providers.
-This information session provided an overview of the alternative methodology process and how providers could be supported and engaged.
-P5FS leveraged the SC CCR&R Director Forum to hold four regional input sessions in which over 80 child care center directors/administrators and family child care home owners/providers participated.
-The SC CCR&R also supported outreach and shared registry data with P5FS. - vi.
+Local child care resource and referral agencies: The Director of the Statewide Child Care Resource and Referral Network was invited to participate on the SC Alternative Methodology Technical workgroup (described in 4.2.1.c. i above) and has been actively participating. - vi.
 Organizations representing child care caregivers, teachers, and directors from all settings and serving all ages: Leaders of SC professional associations representing the child care workforce (SC Association of Education of Young Children, SC Early Childhood Association, SC Association of Early Care and Education, and SC Afterschool Alliance) were invited to participate on the SC Alternative Methodology Technical workgroup (described in 4.2.1.c. i above).
-Child care directors representing all types of child care who attended 2 statewide professional development conferences in February and March 2024 (SCECA and SCAECE) described in 4.2.1.c. ii above) were invited to participate in special conference sessions in which information about the Cost of Child Care study was shared with them.
+Child care directors representing all types of child care who attended 2 statewide professional development conferences in February and March 2024 (SCECA and SCAECE described in 4.2.1.c.ii above) were invited to participate in special conference sessions in which information about the Cost of Child Care study was shared with them.
 They were encouraged to participate in input sessions to be conducted in English and Spanish in February through March 2024 to share their perspectives on the cost study and issues affecting their child care services. - vii.
 Other.
-Describe: The Lead Agency's child care technical assistance contractors that serve child care programs (SC CCR&R, SC Inclusion Collaborative, SC Program for Infant-Toddler Care), its contractor for child care data collection and analysis, and directors/managers of major program areas in the Lead Agency affecting the alternative methodology process and cost model development (Child Care Scholarships, ABC Quality, Child Care Licensing, SC Endeavors professional development and workforce registry, and information technology team) also participated on the Alternative Methodology Technical Workgroup described in 4.2.1.c.ii above. - d.
+Describe: The Lead Agency's child care technical assistance contractors that serve child care programs (Child Care Resource and Referral, SC Inclusion Collaborative, SC Program for Infant-Toddler Care), its contractor for child care data collection and analysis, and directors/managers of major program areas in the Lead Agency affecting the alternative methodology process and cost model development (SC Child Care Scholarships (subsidy), ABC Quality, Child Care Licensing, SC Endeavors professional development and workforce registry, and information technology team) are also participating on the Alternative Methodology Technical Workgroup described in 4.2.1.c.ii above. - d.
 An MRS must be statistically valid and reliable.